adambennett/StS-DuelistMod/roadmap.md

 - Character select screen with character level < 5: needs to show score progress instead of level progress under relics
 - Properly rewrite 'attack multiple random enemies' functions (and anything similar, like Constrict multiple random enemies) as an action
 - Fix 'canCancel' implementation issues, remove all instances of 'CancelCard' if possible
-- Dragon puzzle effect is buggy?
 - Tribute and Summon modification logic
 	- Check issues with Cyber Dragon cards that deal with modified tribute/energy cost
 		- Cyber Dragon Core interaction
-	- Check issues with 'permanent' effects like Yugi's Mirror not persisiting through save and exit

 Config Menu Improvements
 - Challenge & Ascension settings page